-YOLANDA RIVERA is the Undisputed Afro-Puerto Rican Queen of Salsa, a role model for emerging salseros and salseras, and the only woman who played a significant role in La Sonora Ponceña’s long and illustrious trajectory.
+YOLANDA RIVERA is the Undisputed Afro-Puerto Rican Queen of Salsa, a role model for emerging salseros and salseras, and the only woman who played a lead role in La Sonora Ponceña’s long and illustrious trajectory.

-In 1975, Rivera returned to Puerto Rico.
-After a stint with the group Roberto y su Chango, she debuted as a lead singer on Orquesta Terrfica’s Sabor a Pueblo (1976).
+In 1975, Yolanda returned to Puerto Rico.
+After a stint with the group Roberto y su Chango, she debuted as the lead singer on Orquesta Terrfica’s Sabor a Pueblo (1976).

-In 1984 Rivera gave birth to a daughter with a severe disability.
-After seeking several opinions in Puerto Rico and finding the diagnosis unacceptable, she put her career on hold and moved to Miami, where her daughter underwent a series of surgeries and treatments and eventually made a full recovery.
+In 1984 Yolanda gave birth to a daughter with a severe disability.
+After seeking several opinions in Puerto Rico and finding the diagnosis unacceptable, she put her career on hold for approximately two years and moved to Miami, where her daughter underwent a series of critical surgeries and recovered.

 In 1986, Yolanda appeared with Gambino Pampini’s, Fuerza Noble Orchestra.
 Also, between 1988 and 1989, she recorded three albums with bandleader Ruddy Haddock including De Puerto Rico Bailable y Mas (1988), Otra Vez (1988), and Salsa Tropical (1990).

-In 1995 Rivera reunited with La Sonora Ponceña and appeared on the album, Apretando.
-The same year she appeared on Wendell Rivera’s album titled Portfolio, which is notable for the song, Vuelvo a Cantar, whose lyrics proclaim, in no uncertain terms, her triumphant return to the music scene.
+In 1995 Yolanda reunited with La Sonora Ponceña and appeared on the album, Apretando.
+The same year she appeared on Wendell Rivera’s album titled Portfolio, which is notable for the song, Vuelvo a Cantar, whose lyrics proclaim her triumphant return to the music scene.

-In 2000, La Sonora Ponceña celebrated its 56th Anniversary and the release of the album, Y Seguimos Haciendo Historia, which featured a variety of singers including Yolanda, Hector “Pichie” Perez, Willie Colon, Danny Davila, Luigi Texidor, Ismael Miranda, Cano Estremera, and Andy Montañez among others.
+In 2000, La Sonora Ponceña celebrated its 56th Anniversary and released the album, Y Seguimos Haciendo Historia, which featured a variety of singers including Yolanda, Hector “Pichie” Perez, Willie Colon, Danny Davila, Luigi Texidor, Ismael Miranda, Cano Estremera, and Andy Montañez among others.
 Also, in 2001, she celebrated Ray Barretto’s 50th Anniversary with Adalberto Santiago, Tito Allen, and Ray de la Paz.

-In 2009, Rivera and Adalberto Santiago received lifetime achievement awards.
+In 2009, Yolanda and Adalberto Santiago received lifetime achievement awards.
 Also, La Sonora Ponceña celebrated its 55th Anniversary.
-A highlight of the event was Rivera’s interpretation of the (now classic) Puerto Rican anthem, Borinquen, and a white outfit, which doubled as a Puerto Rican flag.
+A highlight of the event was Rivera’s interpretation of the classic Puerto Rican anthem, Borinquen, and a white outfit, which doubled as a Puerto Rican flag.